 6. Buy Smaller Portions of a Whole Product

 When grocery shopping for your family’s daily needs, buying in bulk is a good money-saving technique.
-However, it’s different when you’re shopping for seasonal Noche Buena items.
+However, it’s different when you’re shopping for seasonal Noche Buena products.
 You use them for one time, and they may not last long enough for later use.

-Because most ingredients for the Noche Buena fare tend to spoil after some time, it’s practical to purchase items by the gram, slice, piece, or anything tingi.
+Because most ingredients for Noche Buena fare tend to spoil after some time, it’s practical to purchase items by gram, slice, piece, or anything tingi.
 For example, you’ll save more money buying ham slices (especially if you have a small family) rather than a kilo of ham.

 7. Go for Affordable Alternatives to Traditional Noche Buena Recipes